Nikhilg27425/Syntax_Terminators_Growmo/README.md

-# Market Basket Recommendation UI
+# GroMo AI Hackathon 2025

 This project implements a **Market Basket Analysis** model using the **Apriori algorithm**, with a user-friendly interface built on **Streamlit**.
 It enables quick identification of frequently co-purchased services and suggests optimal service bundles to users.